 We shared some tips with you when decorating, maximizing your space, and adding elegant touches to you perfect weekend getaway home.
 Together, these tips help design many wonderful experiences for you, your family, and friends.

-If you have suggestion to add, please do so in the comments below.
-Below, you will also find references to more great articles about ALL Things DESIGN.
+If you have suggestions to add, please do so in the comments below.
+Also below are references to more interesting articles about ALL Things DESIGN.